davidpots/playsongnotes/_lessons/107 [Tyler Childers] Feathered Indians.md

 ## Editor's notes

-Tyler Childers is one of the very best new country artists I've heard in the past few years - and this opening track from his album "Purgatory" is a terribly fun one to play.
-Here's how to play it: intro riff, chords, and strumming.
+Tyler Childers is one of the very best new country artists I've heard in the past few years - and this opening track ("Feathered Indians") from his album Purgatory is a terrifically fun one to play.
+My tutorial here will teach you how to play it: intro riff, chords, and strumming.
 I'll show it all, with a very thorough walkthrough of the intro riff (which can be a bit difficult at first).
 Even if you don't pick up your guitar to play this song, I recommend giving Tyler Childers a listen!
 My other favorites by him include Whitehouse Road and Lady May (I have lessons for both).

 ## Lyrics w/ chords